 Florida gas prices rose from last week: See how much here

-State gas prices rose for the second consecutive week and reached an average of $3.15 per gallon of regular fuel on Monday, up from last week's price of $3.08 per gallon, according to the U.S. Energy Information Administration.
+State gas prices rose for the second consecutive week at an average of $3.15 per gallon of regular fuel on Monday, up from last week's price of $3.15 per gallon, according to the U.S. Energy Information Administration.

-The average gas price in the United States last week was $3.14, making prices in the state about 0.3% higher than the nation's average.
-The average national gas price is up from last week's average of $3.1 per gallon.
+The average gas price in the United States last week was $3.19, making prices in the state about 1.4% lower than the nation's average.
+The average national gas price is up from last week's average of $3.14 per gallon.

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Energy Information Administration.
 Please leave any feedback or corrections for this story here.
 This story was written by Ozge Terzioglu.

-This article originally appeared on Daily Commercial: Florida gas prices rose from last week: See how much here
+This article originally appeared on St. Augustine Record: Florida gas prices rose from last week: See how much here